EnricoMi/publish-unit-test-result-action/README.md

 - as [a comment](#pull-request-comment) in related pull requests
 - as [a check](#commit-and-pull-request-checks) in the checks section of a commit and related pull requests
+- as [annotations](#commit-and-pull-request-annotations) in the checks section and changed files section of a commit and related pull requests
 - as [a job summary](#github-actions-job-summary) of the GitHub Actions workflow
 - as [a check summary](#github-actions-check-summary-of-a-commit) in the GitHub Actions section of the commit